 3. The installation is controlled by a three position switch engraved OFF, STANDBY and ON.
-This switch is situated on the centre instrument panel.
+This switch is situated in the cabin on the oxygen regulator mounting plate below the centre instrument panel.

 4. In addition to the control switch and servomotor, the installation also incorporates a gyroscope, phase advance unit, monitor, amplifier, suppressor and slave relay, all of which are situated in the hood fairing and described in the following paragraphs.